Shooting-Supplies-Ltd/ss-gridsome/src/blog/yildiz-over-and-under.md

   A winner since it was first introduced, the Yildiz over and under is a great value shotgun at a budget price range.
 thumbnail: >-
   https://res.cloudinary.com/shooting-supplies/image/upload/v1573565466/Yildiz-OverUnder_nlskx5_xlol9h.jpg
+category: Gun of the Week
+keywords: yildiz, over and under, shotgun
 ---

 # **Yildiz Over & Under**